Sentralanlegget

-Sentralanlegget (English translation: Central Facility) is the war headquarters of the Norwegian government.
+Sentralanlegget (English translation: The Central Facility) is the war headquarters of the Norwegian government.
 The facility is located in Hole municipality in Buskerud County, and designed as an underground shelter in the west side of the mountain Kongens utsikt.
 The purpose of this is to avoid a direct hit from a nuclear missile from the east.

 History

-Sentralanlegget was built by the civil defense authority during the 60s.

-The cold war and the threats represented by the Soviet Union made it necessary to build a facility where members of the Norwegian Royal Family, members of the government and other key personnel could evacuate to in case of a military attack on the nation.
+Sentralanlegget was built by the civil defense authority during the 1960s.
+The Cold War and the threats represented by the Soviet Union made it necessary to build a facility where members of the Norwegian royal family, members of the government and other key personnel could evacuate to in case of a military attack on the nation.
 Hole municipality was chosen due to its massive mountain range, ideal for an underground shelter, and because of its relative proximity to the governmental offices and the Royal Palace in Oslo.
 The end of the Cold war marked a change in the threats against Norway, as the neighboring Soviet Union no longer existed.
 Seen in the light of the modern world, this facility is now in many terms outdated.
 Nevertheless, it is still operative and can be used if the situation should prove it necessary.
-During the 80s the Norwegian government built a new, smaller and more modern war headquarter in a bunker under the governmental offices in Oslo.
+During the 1980s the Norwegian government built a new, smaller and more modern war headquarter in a bunker under the governmental offices in Oslo.
 This, though, can not accommodate a larger number of persons for a longer time.